3D IMAGING TECHNOLOGY

 What Is 3D Imaging Technology?

-In the most basic terms, 3D imaging technology is a process that allows a fabricator to add depth and dimension to two-dimensional design.
-Modern technology has afforded the possibility of utilizing 3D technology in all kinds of industrial applications, especially when it comes to construction and fabrication.
 In the process of wrought-iron fabrication, 3D imaging techniques can be used to measure placement areas to super high accuracy and transfer those measurements into a CAD (Computer-Aided Design) system.
 The end result is a precisely drafted design blueprint that can be used to create a piece that is perfectly suited for the structure and just what the customer wants.

 3D Imaging for Custom Wrought Iron Door Measurements